What Patients and Families Can Do

 3. Give a Copy of the Health Care Proxy Form to Your Health Care Team

-Make sure that your Primary Care Provider (PCP) and/or any specialists you see regularly has a copy of your Health Care Proxy form.
-The Health Care Proxy page offers simple directions on how to submit this form.
+Make sure that your Primary Care Provider (PCP) and any specialists you see regularly have a copy of your Health Care Proxy form.
+You should feel free to ask them to include your Proxy information - and, if possible, the form itself -in your electronic medical record.

 4. Talk with Your Health Care Provider About What Matters to You

-Also, you should feel free to ask your health care provider to make sure that he/she records your health care proxy information in your electronic medical record.
+Also, don't be shy about asking your health care providers to include notes from your conversation in your electronic medical record.
 That way, other BIDMC and affiliated health care providers can retrieve this information, if necessary, in the future.